microsoft/java-example-fraud-score/README.md

 or more users intend running this example application at the same time against the same DeployR server instance then:

-1. Each user must update the `username` property in their build.gradle configuration file, each indicating the *username* of their own user account.
+1. Each user must update the `username` and `password` properties in their build.gradle configuration file, each indicating the *username* and *password* for their own user account.

-2. The _Access Control_ setting for each of the R analytics file depencencies in the DeployR repository must be changed from _Private_ access to _Shared_ access.
+2. The _Access Control_ setting for each of the example R analytics file depencencies in the DeployR repository must be changed from _Private_ access to _Shared_ access.

 ## DeployR Integration Details